OpenACMv2: An Accuracy-Constrained Co-Optimization Framework for Approximate DCiM: Background

-Secondly, beyond architectural choices, the approximate multiplier can be further improved via transistor-level optimization.
-For each approximate compressor family (e.g., AOI/OAI-based, XOR/XNOR-heavy, carry-suppressing), device sizing, gate decomposition, threshold-voltage assignment (LVT/HVT) can reduce delay, energy, and area.
-In practice, this leads to customizing the standard-cell library with compressor-specific cells/variants rather than relying solely on off-the-shelf gates; architecture–circuit co-optimization then pushes energy efficiency toward the Pareto front.
+Beyond architectural choices, approximate multipliers can be further improved via transistor-level optimization.
+For each compressor family, device sizing, gate decomposition, and threshold-voltage assignment (LVT/HVT) can reduce delay, energy, and area.
+In practice, this leads to customized standard-cell implementations rather than relying solely on off-the-shelf gates; architecture–circuit co-optimization then pushes energy efficiency toward the Pareto front.